rahulma5777/rahul-portfolio-dotnet-fullstack/README.md

 └── README.md        # You are here!
 ```

+## ✅ Latest Improvements (August 2025)

+The project has been updated to include modern DevOps and deployment tooling:

+* **Frontend containerization:** A multi‑stage Dockerfile has been added to `/frontend` to build and serve the React UI with Nginx.
+* **GitHub Actions CI workflow:** See `.github/workflows/ci.yml` for a pipeline that restores, builds and tests both the back‑end and front‑end on every commit.
+* **Kubernetes manifests:** Deployment and Service manifests for the back‑end and front‑end are included in the `/k8s` directory for easy deployment to any K8s cluster.
+* **Improved documentation:** Additional docs describe how to run the application locally with Docker Compose and deploy it to the cloud.

 ## 🚀 Getting Started

 These instructions assume you have **.NET 8 SDK**, **SQL Server** and